 Key Sunscreen Tips for Maximum Protection

-• Use broad-spectrum SPF 30+ daily: Broad-spectrum protection shields against both UVA (aging) and UVB (burning) rays.
+• Use broad-spectrum SPF 30 or higherdaily: Broad-spectrum protection shields against both UVA (aging) and UVB (burning) rays.
+We typically recommend SPF 40+ (face and body) for daily use, and SPF 50+ for extended sun exposure or outdoor activities.

-• Apply generously: Most people don’t apply enough.
-Use about a nickel-sized amount for the face and two tablespoons for the body.
+• Apply generously: Use about two finger lengths for the face and about one ounce (roughly a shot glass) for the body.

 • Reapply every two hours: Sunscreen breaks down over time, especially with sweat, water, and sun exposure.
 Powdered or mist formulas make reapplication easier.